Neilshweky/CIS419-Final-Project-Text-Classification/README.md

-This our the Final Project for CIS419.
+This the Final Project for CIS419.

 By Neil Shweky, Hersh Solanki, and Kamal El Bayrouti